department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 <div class="call-out usa-content" markdown="1">

 ### Can I get VA education benefits to study at a foreign school?
-You can get education benefits if you qualify for—or already receive—VA educational assistance and:
+You can get education benefits if you qualify for—or already get—VA educational assistance and:
   - We have approved your program, **and**
   - Your program is at an institution of higher learning where you'll earn a standard college degree or something of equal value at that foreign school

-##### **Exception:** Those eligible for Survivors’ and Dependents’ Educational Assistance may receive VA benefits while pursuing approved postsecondary non-college degree programs at training establishments in the Philippines.
+#### **Exception:** Those eligible for Survivors’ and Dependents’ Educational Assistance may get VA benefits while pursuing approved postsecondary non-college degree programs at training establishments in the Philippines.

 ### Who's covered?

-Veterans
+- Veterans
-Qualified dependents
+- Qualified dependents

 </div>